steinbergmedia/vst3sdk/README.md

 ### 4. Logical Parameter Organization

 The VST 3 plug-in parameters are displayed in a tree structure.
-Parameters are grouped into sections which represent the structure of the plug-in. plug-ins can communicate their internal structure for the purpose of overview, but also for some associated functionality (eg. program-lists).
+Parameters are grouped into sections which represent the structure of the plug-in.
+Plug-ins can communicate their internal structure for the purpose of overview, but also for some associated functionality (eg. program-lists).

 ### 5. Resizeable UI Editor